What type of trees are ‘protected’ in Palo Alto?

 This question is covered in more detail in Section 3.00 of the Tree Technical Manual.

 I wish to remove a protected tree.
 What is the process?

 You must first apply to the City of Palo Alto for permission to remove a protected tree.
 The application process you must follow is covered in Section 3.00 in the Tree Technical Manual.
 This is a summary of the process:

 - Obtain a report from an ISA-certified arborist that includes the arborist’s name, certification #, company letterhead, and the following information for each tree:

 c.
 Condition (foliage, vigor, structural integrity, etc.)

 d.
 Prognosis (dangerous, imminent hazard, property damage, etc.).
-An ISA Hazard Evaluation Form may be used to rate a hazardous condition.

 e.
 Life expectancy